What is Green Building? Benefits and Cost of Green Building

 - Motion sensing control lights should be installed,

-- Rain water harvesting should be used.
+- Rainwater harvesting should be used.

-A green building is expected to be economic, durable and efficient throughout its life span starting from planning and designing till operation and maintenance.
+A green building is expected to be economic, durable and efficient throughout its life span starting from planning and designing to operation and maintenance.
 U.S. G.B.
 Council has standardized a set of rating systems known as Leadership in Energy and Environmental Design (LEED).
-This system is used to rate green buildings on how efficient they are and how are they impacting environment.
+This system is used to rate green buildings on how efficient they are and how are they impacting the environment.

 Some important elements that make a green building:

 - Efficiently utilizing energy, water and other resources